Definition of the wolf form

 Apollo Lyceus (Apollo as wolf-god) definition was the wolf form of the Greek god Apollo.

-It was honored in ancient Athens especially at the Lyceum, a gymnasium and public meeting place which was housed in a grove named after the god.
+It was honored in ancient Athens especially at the Lyceum.
+It was a gymnasium and public meeting place which was housed in a grove named after the god.
 The Lyceum distinction is that Aristotle later taught there.

 Within Dark Witchcraft one may choose different gods to help one achieve the goal of personal deification just one may choose different aspects or attributes of a god.
 The wolf was dedicated to Apollo therefore it is natural the god would take a wolf form.